ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 #### 2. Employer Portal
 ##### Unit Tests
-1. Update hiring details section of Employer profile
+1. Update hiring details section of employer profile and test whether change is reflected in the database
+2. Update hiring details section of employer profile with an integer or string and test whether they are converted to string arrays and the change is reflected in the database
+3. Update company details section of employer profile and test whether change is reflected in the database
+4. Update company details section of employer profile with an integer and test whether integer is converted to string and update is reflected in the database
-2. Update company details section of Employer profile
+5. Update company details section of employer profile with array and test whether mongoose validation error is thrown
-3. Retreive Employer information based on UserID
+6. Retreive employer information based on UserID
-4. Retreiving Employer information with UserID that does not exist throws an error
+7. Retreiving employer information with UserID that does not exist throws an error
-- placeholder (we need 10)
-- placeholder (we need 10)

 ##### Integration Tests
 Will be implemented in Sprint 3